 HP's Corporate Governance Guidelines provide that a substantial majority of the Board will consist of independent directors.
-The Board has determined that each of Marc L. Andreessen, Shumeet Banerji, Robert R. Bennett, Rajiv L. Gupta, Klaus Kleinfeld, Raymond E. Ozzie, Gary M. Reiner, Patricia F. Russo, and James A. Skinner is independent within the meaning of HP's director independence standards.
+The Board has determined that each of Aida Alvarez, Shumeet Banerji, Carl Bass, Robert R. Bennett, Charles V. Bergh, Stacy Brown-Philpot, Stephanie A. Burns, Mary Anne Citrino, Rajiv L. Gupta, Stacey Mobley, and Subra Suresh is independent within the meaning of HP's director independence standards.
 These standards reflect New York Stock Exchange Inc. corporate governance listing standards.
 In addition, each member of the Audit Committee meets the heightened independence standards required for audit committee members under the applicable listing standards

 HP's Director Independence Standards

 In determining independence, the Board reviews whether directors have any material relationship with HP.
 The Board considers all relevant facts and circumstances.
 In assessing the materiality of a director's relationship to HP, the Board considers the issues from the director's standpoint and from the perspective of the persons or organizations with which the director has an affiliation and is guided by the standards set forth below.
 The Board reviews commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.
 An independent director must not have any material relationship with HP, directly or as a partner, shareholder or officer of an organization that has a relationship with HP, or any relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.